Monday, October 13, 2008

 screencasting - slackware

 What about screencasts in Linux?
-My previous work on a video I made for an education class left me feeling there should be more.
+My previous work making a required video for an education class left me feeling underwhelmed.
 It was initially raw AVI from the camera, but I muxed it to MPEG2.
-There appeared to be resolution issues - the picture wasn't as "clean" as I wanted it to be.
+There appeared to be resolution issues - the picture wasn't as clean as I hoped.
 This time, I'm starting with screencasts.
 I'll eventually work back to recording and cutting video when I can easily manage screencasts.
+Another side of it is the computing power required for rendering -- I want to increase the efficiency there.

 istanbul